sigmie/docs.sigmie.com/src/pages/docs/indices/mapping.md

 ## Date

-Like Numbers the only thing to consider when mapping a `date` field is it format.
+Like Numbers, the only thing to consider when mapping a `date` field in its format.

 ### Format